-The Men's Fellowship Club met in the Sunday School room of the Presbyterian Church on Friday evening, Feb.
-15. Here Chase, engineering editor of Automotive Industries, gave a illustrated lecture on "Automobiles of To-day and To-morrow An entertainer from the city was present, and refreshments were served.
+The Men's Fellowship Club met in the Sunday School rooms of the Presbyterian Church on Friday evening, Feb.
+15. Herbert Chase, engineering editor of Automotive Industries, gave an illustrated lecture on "Automobiles of To-day and To-morrow."
+An entertainer from the city was present, and refreshments were served.